-When a resident requires a catheter or PEG tube, they have a specific medical need that some nursing home workers are not properly trained to treat.
+When a patient requires a catheter or PEG tube, they have a specific medical need that some nursing home workers are not properly trained to treat.
 These cases call for very strict cleaning and changing schedules to be followed to avoid infections.
 If the staff is not aware of these cleaning and changing schedules, residents might be put at risk of nursing home neglect.

 Burns and scalding

 In many nursing home facilities, smoking accidents are likely to occur.
-The U.S. Fire Administration has pointed out that smoking is the top cause of fire-related fatalities for the elderly.
+The U.S. Fire Administration has pointed out that smoking is the top cause of fire-related fatalities for elders.
 On top of this, unattended candles, heated wiring, hot water, and other fire hazards can cause burns.
 These injuries are especially dangerous to the elderly.